BPA & phthalates (and other plasticizers) migrate, leach, and flake from plastics

 Preservatives, artificial colors, and other chemicals are added in addition to the conveyor, piping, tubing, and other opportunities for contamination by BPA and phthalates.

 Edible oils are often chosen for their flavors (such as in salads), or their behavior in a frying pan, baking, or other forms of cooking.

 This article from a popular web site — Healthy Cooking Oils — outlines culinary uses and touches upon various health relationships.
 (While the article makes several over-generalized judgments regarding health, it is a good overall review for both cooking and health assessments and one of the better articles in this regard.)

 Producing edible oils

-The standard oil-producing processes involves plastic pipes, tubing, pump components, bins, tanks, conveyor belts and associated sources of contamination.
+The standard oil-producing process involves plastic pipes, tubing, pump components, bins, tanks, conveyor belts, and associated sources of contamination.
 Contamination increases with each additional processing step.

 Once pressed or crushed, additional oil can be produced by heating the pomace.

 In many cases, heating is followed by solvent extraction using various petroleum distillates such as hexane to dissolve the remaining oil from the pomace.

 Because the solvent has a much lower boiling point than the oil, most of the solvent is removed by a distillation process that recovers most of the solvent for reuse.
 Small but detectable amounts of the solvent are impossible to remove and will remain in the finished oil.